cjrh/autoslot/README.rst

 Simply: the code inside ``__init__()`` is scanned to find all assignments to attributes on ``self``, and these are added as ``__slots__``.

-The benefit of using the metaclass version is that you can modify the code inside the ``__init__()`` method to add more attributes, and those changes will *automatically* be reflected in the ``__slots__`` definition.
+The benefit of using ``autoslot.Slots`` over a manual slots declaration is that you can modify the code inside the ``__init__()`` method to add more attributes, and those changes will *automatically* be reflected in the ``__slots__`` definition.